pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

     ```shell
     terraform destroy
-    ```	```
+    ```

-If the Kubernetes cluster is not successfully created, the `destroy` operation might return an error and cannot be executed.
-In such cases, remove the Kubernetes resources from the local state manually:
+If the Kubernetes cluster is not successfully created, the `destroy` operation might return an error and fail.
+In such cases, manually remove the Kubernetes resources from the local state:

 {{< copyable "shell-regular" >}}